Business Plan Template for Your Lean Startup 2022 Updated

 9. Unfair Advantages

-A single, clear compelling statement that states why you are different and worth paying attention to.
+The “unfair advantage” is a single, clear, and compelling statement that states why you are different from your competitors and worth paying attention to.
+Do you have more resources, access to more patents, or better brand recognition?

-This section is a little hard to describe, Most of the entrepreneurs are making mistakes while defining this section.
+This section is a little hard to describe.
+Many entrepreneurs make mistakes while defining this section.

-Instead, it has to be something that you already have, and cannot be copied or bought, and would require a considerable amount of time for anyone else to build.
+It has to be about something that you already have, which cannot be copied or bought and would require a considerable amount of time for anyone else to build.

-To understand your unfair advantage ask yourself: why do I believe to have more chances to be successful than anyone else?
+To understand your unfair advantage, ask yourself: why do I believe I have more chances to be successful than anyone else in my chosen business vertical?